johncameronquinn/johncquinn.com/README.md

 I built this over the course of several days, utilizing a variety of outdated resources on the subject.

-My resulting email address is simply mail-a-t- johncquinn.com, which I was pretty happy about the snappy nature of that.
+My resulting email address is simply mail -a-t- johncquinn.com, which I was pretty happy about the snappy nature of that.

 "Very professional"